newsreader/evaluation/nerc-evaluation/README.md

 In this folder you can find the scripts necessary to evaluate a NERC tagger system's output, provided you have the gold standard or reference corpus in CoNLL 2003 format and the model and tagger to be evaluated.
+There are also some simple scripts to convert from Stanford NER tsv format to CoNLL 2003.

 **See also last section to obtain the results of the English tagger of the Newsreader pipeline evaluated on the Wikinews corpus**.